A time of change is bound to bring us unwanted emotions such as anger, frustration, sadness, and fear.

 So if we notice our fear then we can ask ourselves what we are afraid of.

-And we can manage the risks and build the inspiration, determination, and enthusiasm that will move us forward despite our fear.
+Then we can manage the risks and build the inspiration, determination, and enthusiasm that will move us forward despite our fear.

-All this puts us back in control: now we are making proactive choices.
+All this puts us back in control.

 And it transforms the meaning of the word Fear from ‘False Evidence Appearing Real’ to ‘Face Everything And Rise’.
 Fear has become clarity and courage, to do what we can.